-The term 'Commodity Markets' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Commodity Markets' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Commodity Markets refer to exchanges where individuals and businesses can trade, buy, or sell primary inputs and raw materials either in person or virtually (over the Internet or phones).
 These days there exist around 50 important commodities markets around the globe.
 Each of these works in some way to make trade and investment possible in around 100 different main commodities.

 Commodities can be subdivided into two principal types.
 These are soft and hard commodities which entities trade on the commodities markets.
 Soft commodities refer to livestock and agricultural produce.
 This includes wheat, corn, sugar, coffee, cattle, pork bellies, and soybeans.
 Hard commodities are generally the kinds of natural resources which have to be extracted or mined.
 This includes such famous commodities as silver, gold, oil, and rubber.

 A wide range of means exist for investing in such commodities.
 Investors have the ability to buy stocks in companies whose enterprises are based upon commodities prices.
 They might also buy them indirectly through ETF exchange traded funds, index funds, or mutual funds which specialize in them.
 There is a much more direct way to invest in these commodities though.
 This is through purchasing futures contracts on the commodities themselves from the commodity markets on one of the various commodities exchanges.
 Such a contract will contractually obligate the owner of the instrument to sell or buy the commodity for a preset price level on a future delivery date.